Darby defense readying appeal less than 24 hours after sentencing

 Parker had called 911 and told a dispatcher he planned to shoot himself.

 At the sentencing hearing, Darby asked the judge for leniency, saying he had “no evil intent” at the time of the shooting.
-And Darby’s defense attorney suggested that a severe sentence would impact how police enforce the law — afterwards announcing his clients intent to appeal the conviction.
+And Darby’s defense attorney suggested that a severe sentence would impact how police enforce the law — afterward announcing his client’s intent to appeal the conviction.

-“This will show that ben followed the law and the training based on the law and when the appellate court reviews this I think they’re going to have a different opinion about this than what the jury did,” said Darby attorney Robert Tuten.
+“This will show that Ben followed the law and the training based on the law and when the appellate court reviews this, I think they’re going to have a different opinion about this than what the jury did,” Darby’s attorney Robert Tuten said.

-Meanwhile the prosecution, standing by it’s central argument of its case – that Darby’s actions were so far outside of his training, so far outside of the law – that he needed to be held accountable.
+Meanwhile, the prosecution, standing by the central argument of its case – that Darby’s actions were so far outside of his training, so far outside of the law – that he needed to be held accountable.

-“This is a sad day for Huntsville, and I sincerely hope that this wonderful city that I grew up in most of my life takes appropriate action,” said Bill Parker, Jeffery Parker’s brother.
+“This is a sad day for Huntsville, and I sincerely hope that this wonderful city that I grew up in most of my life takes appropriate action,” Bill Parker, Jeffery Parker’s brother said.

 At the moment, it’s still unclear where William “Ben” Darby will begin serving his sentence.